Project Runway All Stars, Episode 4: "Keepin' it Classy"

 On to the designs...

 Christopher's WINNING look, made out of black binders, folders, scissors, and magnets:

 Viktor's design, made with cut-up rulers, construction paper, floor mats, and thumb tacks:

-Posted on Nov 18th, 2013 in sewing, design, garment construction, fabric, designers, Project Runway All Stars, season 3, unconventional challenge, Projfect Runway
+Posted on in sewing, design, garment construction, fabric, designers, season 3, Project Runway All Stars, unconventional challenge, Projfect Runway